rewsmith/tyk-api-key-to-jwt/README.md

 Built to be run natively as a package by Tyk Gateways.

-This plugin is intended to run as the "post-auth" part of the request lifecycle.
+This plugin is intended to run as the "post" part of the request lifecycle.

 The plugin will create a JWT with the subject set to the subject on the developer profile metadata, and let the request continue.
 Otherwise it will return an error.